RanjbarAli/Laravel-Custom-Helper/readme.md

 ```bash
 php artisan make:helper {function_name}
 ```
+Now your helper php file is in `App` folder!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.